mockk/mockk/DEPRECATED.md

 So basically there is no scopes, `mock`, `unmock` or `use`.
 There is just one call that creates a mock or clears if it is already created.
-It should be safe to have only that one declaration in test before using mock in tested code relying on it.
+It should be safe to have only that one declaration in test before using mock.